awsdocs/amazon-ecr-user-guide/doc_source/what-is-ecr.md

 An Amazon ECR registry is provided to each AWS account; you can create image repositories in your registry and store images in them\.
 For more information, see [Amazon ECR Registries](Registries.md)\.

 Authorization token
 Your Docker client must authenticate to Amazon ECR registries as an AWS user before it can push and pull images\.
-The AWS CLI get\-login command provides you with authentication credentials to pass to Docker\.
 For more information, see [Registry Authentication](Registries.md#registry_auth)\.

 Repository
 An Amazon ECR image repository contains your Docker or Open Container Initiative \(OCI\) images\.
 For more information, see [Amazon ECR Repositories](Repositories.md)\.